Runner: Brian Comer

 Difficulty – Is it a tough course?

-It is a medium difficulty course, both inclines and declines, but as aforementioned, the second half is more difficult than the first half (which is actually relatively flat).
+The Sunflower marathon is a medium difficulty course, both inclines and declines, but as aforementioned, the second half is more difficult than the first half (which is actually relatively flat).
 Switchbacks are all in the second half as well.

 Organized and well run – Did it feel like a well-oiled machine or were they flying by the seat of their pants?